 Fate of the Fragrance:

-After a short hiatus due to the second world war, Emeraude was imported back to the United States, much to the delight of American women.
+After a brief hiatus due to the tumult of the Second World War, Emeraude returned to the United States, much to the delight of American women eager to once again experience its captivating scent.

 Glass Packer, 1947: